Hallux Valgus and Lesser toe conditions

 A bone shift of the metatarsal being held by two small screws

-• Sometimes a break in the bone (proximal phalanx) further along the big toe (akin osteotomy)is needed to complete the correction, this break is held with a small staple or screw.
-This procedure can be performed through a small incision (cut) on the side of the foot which cannot be seen from the top and fades with time.
+• Sometimes a break in the bone (proximal phalanx) further along the big toe (akin osteotomy) is needed to complete the correction.
+This break is held with a small staple or screw.
+This procedure can be performed through a small incision (cut) on the side of the foot.
+The cut cannot be seen from the top and fades with time.

-You will discuss these procedures with your surgeon before any treatment is decided.
+You will discuss the above options with your surgeon before any treatment is decided.
 Your surgeon will discuss which treatment is more appropriate for your condition.
 You will have an opportunity to ask any questions or raise any concerns you may have.

 Will I have a general anaesthetic?